fastify/fastify-nextjs/README.md

   })
 ```

-### @fastify/under-pressure
+### under-pressure

-The plugin includes [@fastify/under-pressure](https://github.com/fastify/under-pressure), which can be configured by providing an `underPressure` property to the plugin options.
+The plugin includes [under-pressure](https://github.com/fastify/under-pressure), which can be configured by providing an `underPressure` property to the plugin options.

-Using `@fastify/under-pressure` allows implementing a circuit breaker that returns an error when the health metrics are not respected.
+Using `under-pressure` allows implementing a circuit breaker that returns an error when the health metrics are not respected.
 Because React server side rendering is a blocking operation for the Node.js server, returning an error to the client allows signalling that the server is under too much load.

-The available options are the same as those accepted by `@fastify/under-pressure`.
+The available options are the same as those accepted by `under-pressure`.

 For example: